Is International Law “Real Law”? Examining the Debate

 The important aspect of international law is the concept of "jurisdiction."
 In national legal systems, jurisdiction refers to the authority of a court or other legal body to hear and decide a case.
 In the context of international law, jurisdiction refers to the authority of a state or international organization to make and enforce legal rules.
 For example, the International Court of Justice (ICJ) has jurisdiction over disputes between states, and the International Criminal Court (ICC) has jurisdiction over certain international crimes such as genocide and war crimes.

 The decisions of the International Court of Justice are binding upon the parties to a dispute and only in respect of that dispute.
-The powers and jurisdiction of the International Court of Justice are not equivalent to the municipal court but under certain conditions, its decisions can be enforced.
+The powers and jurisdiction of the International Court of Justice are not equivalent to those of a municipal court, but under certain conditions, its decisions can be enforced.
 Article 94 of the UN Charter provides that each member of the UN undertakes to comply with the decision of the International Court of Justice.
 It further provides that if any party to a case fails to perform the obligations incumbent upon it under a judgment rendered by the court, the other party may have recourse to the Security Council, which may, if it deems necessary, make recommendations or decide upon measures to be taken to give effect to the judgment.

 There are several key elements of international law that suggest that it is, in fact, a form of law.
 One of the key principles of international law is the idea of "customary international law," which is based on the idea that certain legal principles and norms have become binding on states through the consistent practice of states and the recognition of such practice by other states.
 This principle is similar to the concept of common law in national legal systems, which is based on the principle that legal principles and norms become binding on individuals and organizations through repeated usage and recognition by the courts.

-(l) Recognition by states
+(l) Recognition by States and Global Legal Culture

 One of the key arguments that international law is a true law is the fact that it has been recognized as such by states and other actors in the international system.
 For example, states have established international courts and tribunals to hear disputes and enforce international law.
 Many countries have included international law as a separate subject in their legal education system.
 Additionally, many argue that the fact that countries willingly submit to the jurisdiction of international courts and tribunals, and comply with their decisions, is evidence that they recognize the binding nature of international law.